chasediet/chase_portfolio_project/README.md

 ## Description

 The goal of this project was to build a portfolio website for myself from scratch.
-What I build demonstrates the ability to use:
+What I built demonstrates the ability to use:

 1. CSS Positioning
 2. Flexbox